 The short answer is nothing, at least as long as you never have a gap in coverage.
 A pre-existing condition affects patients who are trying to get insurance, not patients who already have it.
 So if you have concerns, the primary thing is not to let your health coverage lapse.
 But what if your coverage does lapse, perhaps due to a lost job?

 Unfortunately, migraines may be considered a preexisting condition.
-As a result, insurance companies may be able to refuse coverage or charge a higher monthly premium to migraine patients.
+As a result, insurance companies may be able to refuse coverage or charge a higher monthly premium to patients with migraine headaches.
 These are matters each person will have to work with if the situation arises.

 Of course, if you could find a way to get lasting relief from migraines, you may not need to see the doctor as often.
 You may be thinking, “If it was that easy, I’d already be migraine-free.”
 However, there is an often-overlooked underlying cause of migraines – a subluxation in the C1 vertebra (atlas).
 If your problem springs from here, a gentle adjustment may be just what you need to see significant improvement.